justinstoller/puppetlabs_spec_helper/README.markdown

 In most cases, your project should be able to define a spec_helper.rb that includes just this one simple line:

-    require 'puppet_spec_helper'
+    require 'puppet_module_spec_helper/puppet_spec_helper'

-Then, as long as the root directory of the puppetlabs_spec_helper project is in your RUBYLIB, you should be all set.
+Then, as long as the gem is installed, you should be all set.

 NOTE that this is specifically for initializing Puppet's core.
 If your project does not have any dependencies on puppet and you just want to use the utility classes,